operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 You can determine the specifics of these permissions by referencing the bundle of the ClusterExtension you want to install.
 The service account must have the following permissions:

-The service account should be bound to one ClusterRole, defining the permissions for cluster-scoped resources and cluster-wide namespace scoped resources.
+1) The service account should be bound to one ClusterRole, defining the permissions for cluster-scoped resources and cluster-wide namespace scoped resources.
-The service account should be bound to a Role to define the permissions for the service account within the installation namespace.

 * Create, list, watch verbs for all resources that are a part of the install (cannot be scoped to specific resource names).
   - Permissions to create and manage CustomResourceDefinitions
   - Permissions to create any other manifest objects
   - Rules to manage any other cluster-scoped resources
-  - All the rules defined in the CSV under `.spec.install.clusterPermissions` and `.spec.install.permissions`
+  - All the rules defined in the CSV under `.spec.install.clusterPermissions`.
   - Permissions for namespace-scoped resources.
   - These are specified with ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding.

-* Get, update, patch, delete verbs for all resources that are a part of the install (can be scoped to specific resource names)
-  - Permissions for cluster-scoped resources
-  - Permissions for namespace-scoped resources
-  - These are created using ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding

 * Permissions to create any ClusterRole, ClusterRoleBinding, Role, RoleBinding resources required by the extension.
   - All the same rules defined in the ClusterRole and Role resources
   - Escalate and bind verbs for ClusterRole, ClusterRoleBinding, Role, RoleBinding resources
   - Permissions to create the necessary roles and rolebindings for the controller to be able to perform its job

+2) The service account should be bound to a Role to define the permissions for the service account within the installation namespace.

+* Get, update, patch, delete verbs for all resources that are a part of the install (can be scoped to specific resource names)
+  - Permissions for non cluster-scoped resources
+  - Permissions for namespace-scoped resources
+   - All the rules defined in the CSV under `.spec.install.permissions`.
+  - These are created using ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding

 * Update finalizers on the ClusterExtension to be able to set blockOwnerDeletion and ownerReferences.